Couple Indicted for Allegedly Accepting Millions From China to Conduct Influence Operations in Taiwan

 Prosecutors also accused the couple of doing Beijing’s bidding by allegedly disparaging Hong Kong democracy activists and Falun Gong practitioners in Taiwan while praising China’s military might, suggesting that Taiwanese troops should surrender in the event of a war between the two neighbors.

-Taiwan has been one of the top destinations for Hong Kong people seeking refuge abroad ever since the CCP imposed a draconian national security law on Hong Kong in June 2020.
-According to the Washington-based advocacy group Hong Kong Democracy Council, over 52,900 people in Hong Kong have emigrated to Taiwan in the past five years.
+Taiwan has been one of the top destinations for people from Hong Kong seeking refuge abroad since the CCP imposed a draconian national security law on Hong Kong in June 2020.
+According to the Washington-based advocacy group Hong Kong Democracy Council, more than 52,900 people have emigrated from Hong Kong to Taiwan in the past five years.

-Chang and Hung were accused of allegedly violating Taiwan’s anti-infiltration law, which carries a maximum penalty of five years in prison and a fine of NT$10 million (about $308,000).
+Chang and Hung were accused of violating Taiwan’s anti-infiltration law, which carries a maximum penalty of five years in prison and a fine of about $308,000.

 “Hostile foreign forces have for a long time taken advantage of our country’s freedom of speech, [and] the tolerance that comes with a pluralistic political landscape,” prosecutors said.